piyush-mishra-pm/placement-cell/README.md

   - ❌ Generate paginated preview and give stats of total results.
   - ❌ Allow downloading of final CSV.
 - ❌ Update ReadMe.
+- ✅ Postgres, routes and controllers for students, interviews and their sessions.
+- ❌ DB Cursors (For lists output in get requests).
+- ❌ Transactions when student or interviews get deleted, so that sessions also get removed.
+-